Weight: 575 grams (27.2mm x 350mm version)

 The Cane Creek ThudBuster ST has been around for a long time and my wife has used one on the back of our tandem with some success, although we were never entirely pleased with it because the simple elastomer damper gave a rebound that was too strong while at the same time not being that sensitive to smaller bumps.
 Different elastomers are available, but we never found one that gave an ideal ride.
 There is now a smaller and much lighter version available called the Cane Creek eeSilk.

 Suspension that uses springs tend to perform better and be more tunable than suspension that uses elastomers.
-The three suspension seatposts with parallelogram linkages and adjustable spring dampers are the Cirrus Kinekt that I test below plus the RedShift ShockStop and SR Suntour SP12 NCX.
+The three suspension seatposts with parallelogram linkages and adjustable spring dampers are the Cirrus Kinekt that I test below plus the SR Suntour SP12 NCX and the RedShift ShockStop, which I have since reviewed here.

 There are also some rigid seat posts that are designed to maximize the amount of flex and so offer some comfort while at the same time adding barely any extra weight.
 I’ve ridden two of the better-rated posts in this category, the Specialized CG-R (formerly Cobl Gblr) and Ritchey WCS Carbon Link FlexLogic.